ComputationalGenomics/FairPRS/README.md

 If `plot_out_dist` and/or `plot_out_dist` flags are activated, it will also save KDE plots for each input/output with the PRS distributions by population.

-Access point 3 (`-fair 1`) will save files containing the summary of results over the iterations an a dictionary containing all the predicted and original PRS, and results, hyperparams per iteration.
+Access point 3 (`--access prs`) will save files containing the summary of results over the iterations an a dictionary containing all the predicted and original PRS, and results, hyperparams per iteration.
 Results dictionary structure per iteration is as follows:

 results_ret = {
 - 'metrics':{'R2_og_train', 'R2_og_val', 'R2_og_test', 'R2_pred_train', 'R2_pred_val', 'R2_pred_test', 'r2_prs_train', 'r2_prs_val', 'r2_prs_test', 'r2_pheno_train', 'r2_pheno_val', 'r2_pheno_test', 'loss_train', 'loss_val', 'loss_test'},